 As a snorer, you might be interested in having a better understand why snoring occurs.
 This has been a topic of debate among medical professionals for several years now.
 As it turns out, there are actually numerous causes of snoring including sinus issues, carrying excessive weight, old age, drug or alcohol use, poor muscle tone in the throat, enlarged uvula or tonsils, and yes – even an excessive overbite.

 The relationship between an overbite and snoring

 Exactly how can an overbite cause snoring?
-In order to answer this question we must first have a basic understand of what an overbite is and then we are able to discuss how an overbite may cause snoring.
+In order to answer this question, we must first have a basic understanding of what an overbite is and then we are able to discuss how an overbite may cause snoring.

 Overbites – What is considered normal?

 An overbite refers to the overlapping of the lower teeth by the upper.
 The simple presence of an overbite is not necessarily an indication of a medical condition.
 However, an excessive overbite (malocclusion) can cause issues with chewing, tooth loss, discomfort, OSA and even snoring.

 Exactly what is considered “excessive” when it comes to an overbite?
 An excessive overbite occurs when the upper teeth, (upper incisors) overlap the lower front teeth (lower incisors) by more than 1/2 the length of the tooth.
 This typically equates to 2-3 mm of overlap.
 At this point, a person is considered to have an excessive overbite and orthodontic treatment may be necessary to help correct this issue.
 In other instances, surgery may be necessary to correct such issues.

 Many people are under the impression that having an overbite is abnormal, however, having a slight overbite is actually normal and necessary.
 Having teeth that are aligned on top of each other would make chewing food difficult, if not impossible.